se-msys/routeros-ansible-project/README.md

   - **eoip_ab** - Active/Backup setup of a EoIP-tunnel.
 Bound to a floating IP-address (like VRRP) between the hub routers.
   - **vpls** - Plain VPLS tunnel
   - **vpls_ab** - Active/Backup setup of a VPLS-tunnel.
 Bound to a floating IP-address (like VRRP) between the hub routers.
+  - **vxlan** - Enables Hub to Spoke or Spoke-to-Spoke L2VPN with over IP

+### Notes on VXLAN ###

+  * VRFs has to be created in advance with an according interface-list.
+  * VRFs has to be numeric.
+  * A bridge named `vxbridge` has to be created in advance on the hubs.

 ### Tunnel options ###